 T-Bone Car Accident Settlement Factors

-Although it is usually not what accident victims want to hear, there is no average T-bone car accident settlement amount.
+Although it is usually not what accident victims want to hear, there is no definitive average payout for a T-bone accident.
 This is for several reasons, mainly because most settlements are confidential and not public.
 Confidential settlements cannot be factored into an average equation.
 There also is no “average settlement database” in which everyone plugs in their settlement amount.
 It is simply hard to know what people settle their claims or lawsuits for.

 In addition, every situation, settlement, and case is unique.
 Even similar accidents will have differences that can affect the settlement.